damaniayesh/Python_Machine-Learning/README.md

 # Random Forest
 It contains **Random Forest Regressor** and other models for predicting Taxi Fare.
 Prepared and analyse data.
 Performed **feature engineering** wherever applicable.
 Checked the **distribution of key** numerical variables.
 Trained a Random Forest model and other models with data and check it’s performance along with **hyperparameter tuning**.

+# Hierarchical Clustering
+It contains **Hierarchical Clustering** model for understanding of how the variables are linked to each other and will be able to apply hierarchical clustering to determine review types.